• Home

 2. Opt-in Consent

-The New York Privacy Act mandates the companies to seek unambiguous and informed opt-in consent from consumers to allow the following:
+The New York Privacy Act mandates that companies seek unambiguous and informed opt-in consent from consumers to allow the following:

-The company’s request for opt-in consent must clearly describe the category and purpose for collecting & processing the data.
+The company's request for opt-in consent must clearly describe the category and purpose for collecting & processing the data.
 It should clearly present the option to provide only the consent necessary for particular services or goods and provide a clear option to deny consent.
-The Law also requires the opt-in consent request to include the details of any third party involvement for sharing, disclosing, transferring, or selling the personal data.
+The Law also requires the opt-in consent request to include the details of any third-party involvement in sharing, disclosing, transferring, or selling personal data.
 Additionally, the consent request must comprise the categories and retention period of such data.

 3. Right to Access, Port, & Correct Data